 In this method, we want to hide the content in the Formula Bar for only the D5 cell.

 First, we will click on the selected cell.
-After that, we will click on the Front setting which is on the Home tab group.
+After that, we will click on the Font setting which is on the Home tab group.

 A Format Cells box will appear, and from there we will click on Protection.